audulus/patches/Bimini Road/Library of Babel Synth Modules/modules.md

 ## Pitch Shift
 ![Pitch Shift](./Effects/Modulation/Frequency/Pitch Shift.png)

+This is a repackaging of the pitch shift node as a module.
+For more info, see the Audulus node documentation.

 ## Ring Modulator
 ![Ring Modulator](./Effects/Modulation/Frequency/Ring Modulator.png)

+Ring modulation multiplies a signal (Input) with a carrier signal (Mod Input).
+In most pedal-based ring modulators, the carrier is a sine wave, but this design allows you to plug in whatever signal you’d like.

+The Depth knob controls the amount of modulated signal mixed back in with the original dry signal.

+The Trim knob controls the output level.

 ## Unison
 ![Unison](./Effects/Modulation/Frequency/Unison.png)

+Unison takes an input signal and turns it into a 4-channel polyphonic signal with 1 unaffected channel and 3 detuned channels.
+The Spread knob controls how detuned the 3 channels are.

+Its output is polyphonic, as indicated by the /P.  All modules in a signal chain after this module will run in polyphonic mode.

 ## Pan Scan
 ![Pan Scan](./Effects/Modulation/Level/Pan Scan.png)

+This is an autopanner.
+It will swap the left and right signals back and forth according to either the internal LFO (Int) or an external modulation signal (Mod).
+The Hz of the internal LFO can be adjusted with the Speed knob.

 ## Tremolo
 ![Tremolo](./Effects/Modulation/Level/Tremolo.png)